Coronavirus: U.S. Death Toll Now At 14; New Cases In Maryland, Colorado, Pennsylvania

 The two deaths occurred at EvergreenHealth Medical Center in Kirkland, Wash., bringing the total number of COVID-19 fatalities there to 11, a hospital representative told NPR on Friday morning.
 Most of the patients who died had been residents of the Life Care Center of Kirkland, a nursing home identified as the site of a coronavirus outbreak.

-In addition to the 11 people who have died at EvergreenHealth, two people have died elsewhere in Washington state and one person in California.
+In addition to the 11 people who have died at EvergreenHealth, two people have died elsewhere in Washington state and one person in California has died.

 Cases of coronavirus have now been reported in 22 states.
-Pennsylvania Gov. Tom Wolf reported two confirmed coronavirus cases Friday morning, while officials in Maryland announced three cases and Colorado confirmed two Thursday night.
+Pennsylvania Gov. Tom Wolf reported two confirmed coronavirus cases Friday morning, while officials in Maryland announced three cases, and Colorado confirmed two Thursday night.

 There are now 233 coronavirus cases in the U.S., according to a tracking tool created by the Johns Hopkins Whiting School of Engineering.
 That figure includes more than 40 people who were repatriated from outbreak sites in China and Japan.